Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 What doesn’t

-• Tropical species that cannot survive winter outdoors
+- Tropical species that will not survive freezing winters outdoors

 4. Creeping Jenny Live Plant